melkemaryam/m_thesis/README.md

 When optimising the neural network, add the `optimiser` argument as shown below and change `-tr` to `all`.

-Note: the `main.py` file includes example commands for easy access.
+Note: The `main.py` file includes example commands for easy access.

 ### 5. Run optimisations